romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-How can an administrator exclude certain files from being scanned for secrets in their repository?
+Q: How can an administrator exclude certain files from being scanned for secrets in their repository?
 <details><summary>Show the answer</summary><p>

 - **Use the repository's settings to configure secret scanning exclusions**